Department of Anesthesiology

 Item Definition

-The case turnover is highly dependent on the type of rotation.
-An ortho room may have 4-6 cases per day whereas a neuro or cardiac room may have 1-2 scheduled cases.
-Most rooms finish sometime between 3 and 4 p.m.
-Residents then preop for the next day’s cases before going home.
+Case turnover varies by rotation.
+For example, an orthopedic room might handle 3-4 cases per day, while a neuro or cardiac room typically schedules 1-2 cases.
+Most rooms finish between 3 and 4 p.m., after which residents pre-op for the next day’s cases before heading home.